Spicy Black Beans with Cilantro

 What Size Instant Pot Did I Use?

 I use a 6 Quart Instant Pot (affiliate link) for all my Pressure Cooker or Instant Pot Recipes!
-You can find more Instant Pot Recipes on my other site, Slow Cooker or Pressure Cooker.
+You can find more Instant Pot Recipes on my other site, Slow Cooker or Pressure Cooker and that site was recently re-designed to make it easier to use!

 - Put black beans in the Instant Pot with broth, oil, Minced Garlic (affiliate link), dried cilantro (affiliate link), and Epazote (affiliate link) (if using.)